boneill02/sreader/README.md

 list.
 After installing, you can run sreader to generate a configuration file and then add your feed URLs.
 Colors must be in hex format.

+sreader will also use `$BROWSER` and `$PLAYER` environment variables if these are not defined in your configuration file.

 ## Screenshots

 ### Index view